nazmus-saqib1995/nazmus-saqib1995.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time AI researcher in computer vision and AI at Intelligent Computing Lab, Jeju National University, South Korea advised by Prof. Joon-Min Gil.
-I am also enrolled as a part-time researcher of Computer Vision Lab, University of Vaasa, under the supervision of Prof. Jani Bouttelier.
-I completed my Master in Computer Engineering at Chosun University, advised by Prof. Ho Yub Jung.
-My research is inspired by solving image inverse problems and implementation diffusion-based models in image, and video generation and translation.
+I am a full-time researcher at the Intelligent Computing Lab, Jeju National University, South Korea, under the supervision of Professor Joon-Min Gil, where I focus on advanced topics in artificial intelligence and computer vision.
+In parallel, I serve as a part-time researcher at the Computer Vision Lab, University of Vaasa, Finland, working under the guidance of Professor Jani Bouttelier.
+I earned my Master’s degree in Computer Engineering from Chosun University, South Korea, where I was advised by Professor Ho Yub Jung.
+My research interests lie at the intersection of image inverse problems and diffusion-based generative modeling, with applications spanning image and video generation, translation, and restoration.
+My ongoing work is driven by the goal of developing robust and efficient deep learning models that advance the state-of-the-art in visual understanding and synthesis.

 A data-driven personal website
 ======